 Politics of Appearing

-According to Hannah Arendt, we can come into political existence only by coming forward, by appearing and thus marking a beginning.
-What constitutes the sphere of the political, however, is not only that which appears, but also that which disappears, that which is excluded or externalized.
-Understanding contemporary society as a “society of externalization” means to accept the fact that not only our standard of living (Lessenich), but also the structure of the political space of appearance itself depends on processes of externalization.
-Against this background, the project turns towards performative and artistic practices that reveal the conditions of the possibility of coming into appearance.
-Such practices critically reflect the relationship between appearing and disappearing, between being marked and being unmarked, between exposition and externalization.
-Scenes of appearance as analyzed by the project include courtroom scenes and reconstructions such as those by Forensic Architecture, as well as transitory theater traditions, from the early modern Commedia Dell’Arte to the post-migrant theater of the present.
-By looking at the temporary communities established in such transitory scenes, the project aims to develop a different politics of appearing, a politics which disrupts contemporary techniques of externalization.
+We can only come into political existence, according to Hannah Arendt, by coming forward, by appearing and thus marking a beginning.
+Constitutive for the sphere of the political, however, is not only what appears, but also what disappears, what is excluded or externalized.
+Against this background, the project examines performative and artistic practices that reveal the conditions of the possibility of coming into appearance.
+Such practices critically reflect the relationship between appearing and disappearing, being marked and being unmarked, exposition and externalization.
+Scenes of appearance will be analyzed such as courtroom scenes, reconstructions like those by Forensic Architecture, and transitory theater traditions, from the early modern Commedia Dell’Arte to current post-migrant theater as well as contemporary forms of ecopoetics.
+By looking at the temporary communities established in such transitory scenes, the project aims at developing a different politics of appearing that breaks through current techniques of blocking out what should not appear.

-Fig. above: Still from “The Seizure of the Iuventa” (2018), courtesy of Forensic Architecture.
+Fig. above: Still from “The Seizure of the Iuventa” (2018), Source: Forensic Architecture (with courtesy of Forensic Architecture)

 since 2021